dotnet/arcade/Documentation/CorePackages/Publishing.md

           enablePublishUsingPipelines: true
           ...

+      - ${{ if and(ne(variables['System.TeamProject'], 'public'), notin(variables['Build.Reason'], 'PullRequest')) }}:
         - template: /eng/common/templates/job/publish-build-assets.yml
           parameters:
             ...
             publishUsingPipelines: true
             ...
       ```

-1. You'll also need to pass the below two MSBuild properties to the build scripts.
+1. You'll also need to pass the below two MSBuild properties to the Arcade build scripts.

   | Name                           | Value                         |
   | ------------------------------ | ----------------------------- |
   | /p:DotNetPublishUsingPipelines | true                          |
   | /p:DotNetArtifactsCategory     | `$(_DotNetArtifactsCategory)` |

-    For an example, see how the Arcade repo passes these properties in its [azure-pipelines.yml](https://github.com/dotnet/arcade/blob/2cb8b86c1ca7ff77304f76fe7041135209ab6932/azure-pipelines.yml#L74)
+  See how the Arcade repo passes these properties in its [azure-pipelines.yml](https://github.com/dotnet/arcade/blob/2cb8b86c1ca7ff77304f76fe7041135209ab6932/azure-pipelines.yml#L74) for an example.

 1. Transform your existing build-definition in a stage.
 Do that by nesting the current job definition(s) under the `stages` keyword.
 For instance, this example build definition with a single job definition: